Skip to main content

 If the voter makes a genuine mistake with their ballot paper they can return this ballot paper to the presiding officer/poll clerk and be issued a new ballot paper.

-Who is Permitted in a Polling Station?
+Who is permitted in a polling station?

-• The Returning Officer or a representative on their behalf;
+- The Returning Officer or a representative on their behalf;

-• Presiding Officer (including supervisory presiding officer) and poll clerks;
+- Presiding Officer (including supervisory presiding officer) and poll clerks;

-• TD’s can attend in their own constituencies;
+- Candidates can attend in their own constituencies;

-• An appointed personation agent;
+- An appointed personation agent;

-• Electors attending to vote;
+- Electors attending to vote;

-• Children can attend with their parents/guardians;
+- Children can attend with their parents/guardians;

-• A person acting as a “companion” to a voter with a disability, literacy issue or visual impairment.
+- A person acting as a “companion” to a voter with a disability, literacy issue or visual impairment.
 Please see the Accessible Voting section for more information;

-• Gardaí on duty;
+- Gardaí on duty;

-• Any other person authorised by the Returning Officer to be present.
+- Any other person authorised by the Returning Officer to be present.